Martin Luther: Organising the church: 1525–1529

 In response to demands for a German liturgy, Luther wrote a German Mass, which he published in early 1526.
 He did not intend it as a replacement for his 1523 adaptation of the Latin Mass but as an alternative for the "simple people", a "public stimulation for people to believe and become Christians."
-Luther based his order on the Catholic service but omitted "everything that smacks of sacrifice", and the Mass became a celebration where everyone received the wine as well as the bread.
+Luther based his order on the Catholic service but omitted language related to a propitiatory sacrifice, and the Mass became a celebration where everyone received the wine as well as the bread (cf. communion under both kinds).
 He retained the elevation of the host and chalice, while trappings such as the Mass vestments, altar, and candles were made optional, allowing freedom of ceremony.
 Some reformers, including followers of Huldrych Zwingli, considered Luther's service too papistic, and modern scholars note the conservatism of his alternative to the Catholic Mass.
 Luther's service, however, included congregational singing of hymns and psalms in German, as well as parts of the liturgy, including Luther's unison setting of the Creed.
 To reach the simple people and the young, Luther incorporated religious instruction into the weekday services in the form of catechism.
 He also provided simplified versions of the baptism and marriage services.
+The former included the "flood prayer".

 Luther and his colleagues introduced the new order of worship during their visitation of the Electorate of Saxony, which began in 1527.
 They also assessed the standard of pastoral care and Christian education in the territory.
 "Merciful God, what misery I have seen," Luther writes, "the common people knowing nothing at all of Christian doctrine ... and unfortunately many pastors are well-nigh unskilled and incapable of teaching."